Zeeshan-M92/GitDemo/README.md

 # GitDemo
-This is a demo app for the git course
+This is a demo app for the git course.

+##Roadmap
+ * Add new features
+  * Fix the bugs